original-name0/CaveAdventure/README.md

 ## Cave adventure
-Small game made in Python as a project for my programing class
+Small game made in Python as a project for my programing class.
+List of the words is in slovak language.
 ## Install Libraries
 tkinter
 random